mojaloop/ml-perf-characterization/fspiop-transfers/20230807/s10-1691463856849/README.md

 ## Observations

-- At 119 ops/s it performed within the range of unidirectional between 2 dfsps and random between 2 dfsps.
+- At 119 ops/s there is no increase in performance with a random pool with 4 dfsps.

 ## Recommendations